ZZLLKK/data-and-planning-result-of-6-bus-transmission-network/README.md

 # data-and-planning-result-of-6-bus-transmission-network
-The data are in case6.xlsx and the planning results are shown in .html file
+The data are in case6.xlsx and the planning results are shown in .html file.
+Please download and open in your local browser!!!!!!!!!!!!!!!!!!!.